jecollas/fate-free-reign/pages/Portgas D. Ace.md

 		- [[Gol D. Roger]]
 			- [His fuckass dad]([[Freak Dynamics/Ace and Roger]])
 - ## Role
+	- What happens to him in the story
 - ## Abilities
 	- ### Skills
 		- #### Class Skills